Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 KMD Double Locking Tremolo System

-Kaman Music Corporation is a U.S company that distributes multiple musical brands in the United States and was the manufacturer of Ovation guitars and its sub brand Applause.
-In the early 1980s they released the Celebrity brand of solid body guitars and basses, priced to be between the Applause and Ovation brands, which were made by Samick in Korea.
+Kaman Music Corporation is a U.S company that distributes multiple musical brands in the United States and was the owner of Ovation guitars and its sub brand Applause.
+In the early 1980s they released the Celebrity brand of solid body guitars and basses, priced to be between the Applause and Ovation brands, which were manufactured by Samick in Korea.
 These became the GTX range by Applause in 1988.
 Also, in 1988 Kamen acquired Hamer Guitars.
 Kaman and Hamer were bought out by Fender USA in 2008.

-The Applause GTX Series were beginner-level guitars made to compete with the lower-end B.C Rich, Kramer, and Jackson Superstrats.
+The Applause GTX Series were beginner-level guitars made to compete with the lower-end B.C Rich, Kramer, and Jackson superstrats.
 They were very cheaply made, with plywood bodies and cheap electronics, but came with Ping Well tuners.
 Hamer quickly became the popular brand for solid body guitars and the Applause GTX range was dropped in 1994.

-The GTX Superstrats came with a proprietary double locking tremolo called the "KMD double locking tremolo system," which was Kaman's effort to produce an unlicensed Floyd Rose.
-This tremolo has "KMD" stamped on the upper base plate.
+The GTX superstrats came with a proprietary double locking tremolo called the "KMD double locking tremolo system" which was Kaman's effort to produce an unlicensed Floyd Rose.
+This tremolo has "KMD" stamped on the upper baseplate.
 It has an L-shaped block with no other ID or information anywhere.
 It has horizontal fine tuners, and the strings are fed from underneath through the block.
-It is unique in that it has no tail.
+It is unique in that it has no "tail."
 Today, the KMD would be one of the rarest non-genuine Floyd Rose style tremolos ever.

 Somehow, this tremolo ended up on what appears to be a non-catalog version of the 1988 Aria Pro II XR Series.
 These guitars have one humbucker and two slanted single coil pickups and a reverse headstock.
 Left hand models were made such as this 1988 XR Series and this 1988 XR Series.